-- 3.3.1 Although the Municipality undertakes to render a monthly account for the amount due by a debtor, failure thereof shall not relieve a debtor of the obligation to pay the amount. - 3.3.2 Accounts to ratepayers and users of municipal services must contain at least the following particulars: - 3.3.2.1 The name of the Municipality; - 3.3.2.2 The name of the ratepayer / user of the service; - 3.3.2.3 The service levies or rates in question; - 3.3.2.4 The period allowed for the payment of services and rates; - 3.3.2.5 The property and address in respect of which the payment is required; - 3.3.2.6 The date before which payment must be made; - 3.3.2.7 Any discount for early or prompt payment (if applicable); - 3.3.2.8 Interest on late payment; - 3.3.2.9 Consequences of non-payment; - 3.3.2.10 Amount brought forward; - 3.3.2.11 Consumption for the current month reflecting units consumed and cost per service - 3.3.2.12 Total amount payable.
+- 3.3.1 Although the Municipality undertakes to render a monthly account for the amount due by a debtor, failure thereof shall not relieve a debtor of the obligation to pay the amount. - 3.3.2 The responsibility to advise Council of any address change remains with the consumer/ratepayer and the fact that an account was not received does not exempt the consumer/ratepayer from paying the account.
+The responsibility remains with the consumer/ratepayer to see to it that all payments reach the municipality on or before the last date of payment (called the due date). - 3.3.3 Accounts to ratepayers and users of municipal services must contain at least the following particulars: - 3.3.2.1 The name of the Municipality; - 3.3.2.2 The name of the ratepayer / user of the service; - 3.3.2.3 The service levies or rates in question; - 3.3.2.4 The period allowed for the payment of services and rates; - 3.3.2.5 The property and address in respect of which the payment is required;

+- 3.3.2.6 The date before which payment must be made;

+- 3.3.2.7 Any discount for early or prompt payment (if applicable);

+- 3.3.2.8 Interest on late payment;

+- 3.3.2.9 Consequences of non-payment;

+- 3.3.2.10 Amount brought forward;

+- 3.3.2.11 Consumption for the current month reflecting units consumed and cost per service

+- 3.3.2.12 Total amount payable.